(Last update 7th Feb 2019)

 Consolidated Product line:

-The reason for the name change is simply to make easy to identify which Mistika products are compatible between them.
-In general, from this point Mistika Ultima , Mistika Boutique, Mistika Review, Mistika VR, and any other coming products will be able to read files from other Mistika products as long as they are the same (or later ) version than the product used to create that file. (so you can check if your workflow will work between different products by looking at the version numbers).
+In general, from this point Mistika Ultima , Mistika Boutique, Mistika Review, Mistika VR, and any other coming products will be able to read files from other Mistika products as long as they are the same (or later ) version number than the product used to create that file. (in this way can check if your workflow will work between different products by just looking at the version numbers).

 - Both Mistika Ultima / Boutique 8.8 and Mistika Review 8.8 can read projects from Mistika VR 8.8

 - Mistika Review 8.8 can read projects both from Mistika VR 8.8 and from Mistika Ultima / Mistika Boutique 8.8.

 Note: Mistika Review can only navigate between different timeline "segments".
 For this reason, before passing .env files to Mistika Review we recommend to execute Edit->Macros->Split Conform, or at least check that no clips have longer durations than their effect stacks.